bluerail/docdata/README.md

 		if result.success?
 			# Set the transaction key for future reference
 			@order.update_column :docdata_key, result.key
+			# redirect the user to the docdata payment page
+			redirect_to @payment.redirect_url
 		else
 			# TODO: Display the error and warn the user that something went wrong.
 		end